atch2203/blog/src/content/blog/ledsticks.md

 Both of these issues posed too much of an issue to be usable for vertax and integrals (where making a mistake leads to a dangerous projectile).
 Additionally, while it is similar in brightness to Sundia's LED sticks, it was a lot dimmer than their LED yoyo attachments.

-With no easy path forward, the first chapter on the LED stick saga.
+With no easy path forward, the first chapter on the LED stick saga concluded, and I moved on to greater endeavors.

-## Something about custom LED sticks
+## Fully custom LED sticks
+If the attachment point between the LED attachment and the stick was
 - first iteration didn't work (insert images, weight, etc)

 - polycarb sections - initial, weight/resistance too high, then final